Community

 Diversity Statement(s)

-As an educational facility, The Children’s Museum at Saratoga’s foundation was created on the belief in inclusivity and equity of all children.
-Every child deserves a safe space to learn, grow and have fun.
-We are determined to make that happen.
+As an educational facility, The Children’s Museum at Saratoga’s was created on the foundational belief in inclusivity and equity for all children.
+Every child deserves a safe space to learn, grow, and have fun.
+We are dedicated to making that happen.

 The Children’s Museum at Saratoga (CMAS) is dedicated to creating an interactive community space that inspires curiosity, sparks imagination and nurtures discovery.
-Additionally, we believe that that the programs and services that we provide should be accessible to all children and their families.
+Additionally, the Museum believes that the programs and services it provides should be accessible to all children and their families or caregivers.

 Examples of how we take our statement from written to reality